hrshdhgd/oakx-spacy/README.md

 pip install oakx-spacy
 ```

-Now desired models (Spacy or SciSpacy) need to be downloaded/installed.
-Following is the list of models
+Next, desired models (Spacy and/or SciSpacy) need to be downloaded/installed.
+Following is the list of models available.
-available.

 #### Spacy models
 English pipelines optimized for CPU.